nouturnsign/thurstat/README.md

 ### formula

 Write formulas without lambda expressions with formula-like notation.
-Note that formulas are immutable, so modifying formulas creates new formula objects instead of modifying the original object.
+Formulas can be called on numeric inputs, distributions, and on each other.
+Note that formulas are immutable, so modifying formulas creates new `formula` objects instead of modifying the original object.

 e.g.
 ```py